 Coronavirus has impacted every part of our lives, from the places we can go, to the way we spend our time.
-Lockdown and social distancing measures continue to affect brick-and-mortar stores, restaurants and venues – the places we often go to spend our money.
-With most people stuck at home, naturally our time online has gone up.
+Coronavirus continues to affect brick-and-mortar stores, restaurants and venues – the places we often go to spend our money.
+As a result of these changes our time online has gone up.
 Online shopping as a proportion of all retail reached 30.7% in April, up from 22.4% in March.
 Research has also found that customers are also returning to shopping apps, which had been on a downward trend before the pandemic.

 All of this is potentially great news for e-commerce businesses and those making money online, but what about those who are not selling online?
 If the arrival of this global pandemic has taught us anything, it is the importance of having a good website and a strong online presence.